kristi/pathify/README.md

 Usage
 -----

-### Activate an environment
+### Load a pathify environment

-Activate the example environment that came with pathify.
+Load the `example` environment that came with pathify.
-(The example just adds `/sbin` to your path)
+(`example` just adds `/sbin` to your path)

-    pathify example
+    pathify load example

 Pathify comes with bash and zsh tab completion so you can type

-    pathify <TAB>
+    pathify load <TAB>

 to see a list of pathify environments you can use.

-The load command will also activate an enrionment
+Also, as a shortcut you can omit the `load` command and pathify assume you are loading an environment.

-    pathify load example
+    pathify example

 After you've activated the example, your prompt should show `[example]`.

+    [example] user@host $

-This example adds `/sbin` to your path.
-You can now run commands from `/sbin` without the full path.
+Since `example` added `/sbin` to your path, you can now run commands from `/sbin` without the full path.

 Example: Without `/sbin` in your path, you would have to run `/sbin/shutdown`.
 But now that you are in the example pathify environment, you can call shutdown without its path.
 To show the shutdown help, run